ckswilliams/modOpenREM/docs/charts.rst

 These can be plotted with a series per x-ray system (figure 12).
 This can be toggled using the `Plot a series per system` checkbox in the `Chart options`.

+Clicking the left-hand mouse button on the chart and dragging a rectangular region will zoom in on that selection of the chart.

 Clicking on a system's legend entry toggles the display of the corresponding series on the chart.